 The sixth green is one of the more severely sloped greens you are likely to find anywhere.
 And, since it is Royal Melbourne, you know that it is fast.
-We were told to never hit your approach past pin high.
+We were told to never hit our approach past pin high.
 In fact, our host told us a story when he witnessed Steve Stricker, who is often cited as one the greatest putters in the game, accept par by not even attempting to make his downhill 10-foot birdie putt.

 Avoid the Deep Bunker

-The entire right side of the 148-yard par 3 seventh green is guarded by a deep cavernous bunker, which makes the green feel like a smaller target than it is.
+The entire right side of the 135-meter (148-yard) par 3 seventh green is guarded by a deep cavernous bunker, which makes the green feel like a smaller target than it is.
 Playing uphill, Menekse hit an incredible 5-wood off the tee that just cleared the crater bunker on the right side!

 The green on seven is perched on the cusp of the dune and straddles both sides of the ridge.
 Half of the putting surface is on the left side of the ridge, while the other half is on the right.
 With the pin situated on the right, I played towards the safety of the left side of the green, being sure to avoid the deep bunker right.
 I was relieved when my 8-iron landed safely on the left side of the green.
 As a result of my efforts, I had a difficult 20-foot birdie putt.
-I miscalculated the speed and watched it roll a good 7-feet past, leading to my first 3-putt of the day.
+I miscalculated the speed and watched it roll a good 2 meters past, leading to my first 3-putt of the day.
 Unfortunately, it wouldn’t be my last.

 Looks Wide Plays Narrow

 Our host told us about a website where a movie is described in four words.
 The four words to describe Star Wars, for example, are quite obviously Greatest Of All Time.
 He told us that his mate applied the same for Royal Melbourne.
 The four words he used to describe the West Course are Looks Wide Plays Narrow.
 And it’s remarkable how fitting those concise four words are.
-The fairways are enormous, the greens are massive, and the bunkers are the size of small countries!
+The fairways are enormous, the greens are massive, and the bunkers are the size of some small countries!
 That said, due to sloping fairways and strategically placed bunkers, if you plan on scoring well, the landing spots are tiny.

-This description is especially apt to the ninth hole.
-The ideal target off the tee on the 416-yard par 4 is the bunker that resides behind the green.
+This description is especially apt for the ninth hole.
+The ideal target off the tee on the 380-meter (416-yard) par 4 is the bunker that resides behind the green.
 The tee shot is hit up over a ridge, towards a cluster of bunkers that shouldn’t come into play on the right side of a huge fairway.
 However, the fairway slopes quite severely from right to left.
 If you can’t hit your tee shot into the small spot on the right, your ball will likely run down the slope and finish on the left side of the fairway, or into the rough.
 From there you will then need to confront the pair of colossal greenside bunkers that occupy the left side.

 Armed with the right target, both Menekse and I hit our tee shots well up the right side.
 From there, we had unobstructed views of the long narrow ninth green.
-With 137-yards to the pin, I aimed to the right side of the green.
+With 125 meters to the pin, I aimed to the right side of the green.
 Landing pin high, my approach rolled down the slope of the green to the left side.
 Looks wide, plays narrow!

 Dr. Mackenzie’s Brilliant Use of Camouflage

-Twelve is a 476-yard par 5 that played as a long par 4 during the Presidents Cup.
+Twelve is a 435-meter (476-yard) par 5 that played as a long par 4 during the Presidents Cup.
 There are a couple of bunkers on the left side that appear as though they are a mile away.
 Our host said that the ideal target is to hit it over the middle-left bunker.
 With plenty of space right, the fairway slopes from right to left, draining into those left-side fairway hazards.
 From the tee, I was convinced that the bunkers were well beyond the fairway, and I didn’t think there was any way I could reach them.
 I was astonished when my tee ball easily carried the bunkers, perfectly on target, and my best tee ball of the day.